-Yes, we do detox as a part of our treatment program.
+We offer withdrawal management as a part of our treatment program.
 Our medically driven program is designed to produce the best outcomes for our patients.
 A dedicated medical team overseen by our Medical Director and Psychiatric Nurse Practitioner manage the design and implementation of this process individually for each one of our patients.
-We find that if medical detoxification is necessary, the patient has a better chance of recovery if they participate in a full continuum of care following detox.
+We find that if this process is necessary, the patient has a better chance of recovery if they participate in a full continuum of care following withdrawal management.

 For over 35 years we have been an In Network Treatment Provider with most every major insurance plan.
 This is an important distinction as you search for a treatment center for you or a loved one.
 Many of the “bad actors” that you read about in the treatment industry these days are not “In Network” with your insurance company.
 They tell you that they “accept” or will “take” that type of insurance but charge your insurance company exorbitant rates “out of network” – leaving you with a large out of pocket responsibility.
 Be especially wary if the treatment provider isn’t discussing that out of pocket responsibility with you as they may be committing insurance fraud.
 We’d be happy to check your insurance benefits and our trained, experienced staff will clearly walk you through the insurance coverage of your specific plan.

 We have payment plans depending on your individual situation.
 Our experienced staff would be happy to help discuss how a payment might work for you.